cyberus-technology/hedron/README.md

 NOVA Microhypervisor
 ====================

-This is the source code for the NOVA microhypervisor.
+This is the source code for the NOVA microhypervisor fork of Cyberus Technology.

 The NOVA microhypervisor combines microkernel and hypervisor functionality and provides an extremely small trusted computing base for user applications